Worxstr/Worxstr-Backend/README.md

-# InstaWorkr-Website
+# Worxstr-Website
-Web platform for InstaWorkr
+Web platform for Worxstr